jimmoffitt/bike-miles-app/notes/how.md

+## The How

+The first step was learning more about React specificly and revisitng JavaScript in general.
+A main foundation step was building a Windows development environment after a decade on MacOS.
+In general:

+* Set up Windows development environment.
+* Clone an example app and refactor it to the "bike ride" domain.
+* Deploy and host the app on a cloud server.
+In this case, the app is hosted on Netlify.

-# Migrating from MacOS to Windows 11
+## Migrating from MacOS to Windows 11

-## Setting up development environment
+### Setting up development environment

 - Setting up IDE